clefebvre/libadvaita/doc/named-colors.md

 # Compatibility Colors

-A number of colors has been available in Adwaita in GTK3.
+A number of colors has been available in Advaita in GTK3.
 They are aliases of UI colors or otherwise derived from them:

 Name                                            | Value